Mintbase/Grants-Program/applications/application-template.md

 - If the name of your project is not descriptive, a tag line (one sentence summary).
 - A brief description of your project.
-- An indication of how your project relates to / integrates into Mintbase / Polkadot / Kusama.
+- An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.
 - An indication of why your team is interested in creating this project.

 ### Project Details